wjmccann/wjmccann.github.io/_posts/2017-08-01-New-Design-New-Features.md

 link-tags: true
 ~~~~

 and then modified the same bit of code on the index.html file and post.html layout file (located in _layouts) to point to my own tags.html page.
-All that is needed to be modified is the <a href></a> component of the following code.
+All that is needed to be modified is the link component of the following code.

 ~~~~
 {% if post.tags.size > 0 %}